ymli81/RosNodeAutomator/README.md

 File Description
-- param_node.py: defines system environment called in rng.py check this before starting
+- param_node.py: defines system environment, used by rng.py.
+Do please check this before starting.
 - rng.py.
-Start this file for user queries to generate the ros nodes.
+Start this file to generate the ros nodes.
 - All template files are moved to folder templates.
 - rospackage.py: defines class ros_package. dealing with package common files, such cmakelist.txt, manefest.xml msg and srv files.
 - rosnode.py: defines class ros_node. dealing with rosnode related file: source file. defines a set of operations to the rosnode when adding publisher/subscriber, client/server to the node.